 What if my FAFSA does not accurately represent my family’s financial situation?

 There are certain situations (divorce, death of a family member, involuntary job loss, disaster, etc.) when the FAFSA will not accurately represent a family’s financial situation.
 IF you feel that this is occurring, please review our UMW Special Circumstance Request Form.
-Students and families are encouraged to contact the Financial Aid office directly at (540)654-2468 to discuss the individual situation.
+Students and families are encouraged to contact the Financial Aid office directly at (540)654-2468 to discuss their individual situation.

 How do I accept my Federal Direct Loan offers?